X-s0ft/pizza_hut/README.md

    c) Animation if the food is highlighted on the screen, then you need to enlarge it and display the order button and reduce all other objects and remove the order button

 // Need to fix

-- The Theme.dart does not allow you to use the color of the text in the buttons

 // Bad issue

+- There is no DataBase in the project (like Firebase)

+- There is no API in the project

 - Only Android app without Desctop, web or IOS